 This summer, Verizon agreed to buy Yahoo a year after snapping up AOL.
 Last month, AT&T signed a $85.4 billion deal to acquire the media giant Time Warner.
-And now, CenturyLink, the third-largest telecom in the US, has agreed to buy Level 3 Communications, a company dedicated to running the backbone of the Internet.
+CenturyLink, the third-largest telecom in the US, has agreed to buy Level 3 Communications, a company dedicated to running the backbone of the Internet.

 What the Hell is Level 3?